boginw/P5/report/2 Iteration 1/Gearing test.md

 The time elapsed between these two points is calculated with a slow motion camera that fils in 480 FPS.

 #### Results
 By analyzing the slow motion video, the speed of the car was obtained.
-All test results are shown in \ref{ssec:appendix_gearing_test}.
+All test results are shown in @ssec:appendix_gearing_test.
-As an example, the first speed of the result with gear ratio 1:3 in \ref{tbl:ratio13}.
+As an example, the first speed of the result with gear ratio 1:3 in @tbl:ratio13.
-First, the time it took for the car to drive the distance is calculated in ref{eq:TimeElapsed}:
+First, the time it took for the car to drive the distance is calculated in @eq:TimeElapsed:

 $$ \frac{836 F}{480 FPS} = 1.742 seconds $$ {#eq:TimeElapsed}